wso2/docs-choreo-dev/en/docs/quick-start-guides/configure-front-end-application-qsg.md

     | **Mount Path**        | **/app/public/config.js**.
 Every config that needs to be exposed through the web server should be placed inside `/app/public`  or   `/usr/share/nginx/html/`                      |

 !!! note
-        For static web applications, if a configuration file is placed inside the public folder of the source with the same name as the file that is being mounted, the file that is being mounted to /app/public mount path will override the file inside the public folder.
+        - In static web applications, when a configuration file exists within the public folder of the source and shares the same name as the file mounted to the /app/public mount path, the latter file will take precedence over the one inside the public folder.

+        - Refer to the configuration file mounted at /app/public as `./public/config.js` within your web application.

 5. Copy the config details as a JSON file as shown below into the text area.
 Fill the placeholders with the values you copied from the previous steps as mentioned in the table below.